 If you have a particularly bad infestation, use Aristopet Scaly Leg Treatment and Natural Mite & Lice Spray, and then smother their legs in a kitchen oil.
 You essentially need to smother and suffocate the live mites and use a medicated treatment to kill the eggs underneath.

-As a preventative I am also known to spray each chooks legs and feet – particularly new chooks – with a canola spray oil from the kitchen!
-Diatomaeous Earth, Nest Blend or Pestene Powder through the nest boxes also works wonders.
+As a monthly preventative, I also spray each chook’s legs and feet – particularly new chooks – with a canola spray oil from the kitchen, vasoline or our Natural Mite & Lice Spray.

 Coop care is essential.
 If left untreated, mites can cause death, so please don’t ignore them!